mozilla/fx-private-relay/METRICS.md

 ## Opt Out of Metrics Collection and Data Storage

-The are a few ways to opt out of metrics and data storage.
+There are a few ways to opt out of metrics and data storage.

 A Relay user can **turn off data collection** on their [Mozilla account settings][].
 Under "Data Collection and Use", turn off "Help improve Mozilla accounts".
 When this